Kuadrant/architecture/rfcs/0000-custom-underlying-services.md

 The **target references** are themselves **custom resources** representing an instance of the service.
 Specifically:

 * `authorinoRef` contains a reference to [Authorino CR](https://github.com/Kuadrant/authorino-operator/blob/6e7b0005a35107aafc01f2cfb7d7e235ea237bbf/config/crd/bases/operator.authorino.kuadrant.io_authorinos.yaml) provided by the [Authorino Operator](https://github.com/Kuadrant/authorino-operator).
-* `limitadorRef` contains a reference to one [Limitador CR](https://github.com/Kuadrant/limitador-operator/blob/d68a13c12a5ab76cc93547a8433a49cfef92f18c/api/v1alpha1/limitador_types.go) provided by the [Limtiador Operator](https://github.com/Kuadrant/limitador-operator)
+* `limitadorRef` contains a reference to one [Limitador CR](https://github.com/Kuadrant/limitador-operator/blob/d68a13c12a5ab76cc93547a8433a49cfef92f18c/api/v1alpha1/limitador_types.go) provided by the [Limitador Operator](https://github.com/Kuadrant/limitador-operator)

 Referencing a custom resource provides good level of abstraction and decoupling.
 The kuadrant control plane must obtain all required information from the targeted custom resources to implement the integration of the services in the data plane.
 For instance, the Limitador CR provides useful information in the `status` section.
 First and foremost, if the service is available (condition type `Ready`).